-How to Use Solar Pool Covers
+How to Use a Solar Pool Cover The Right Way

 To keep your swimming pool warm you can spend the dough and invest in a gas or electric pool heater or, you can save your money and purchase a solar pool cover.